This may be the main page for this book.

 Many suggest -- Greeks and Homeric point of view: the Olympian gods and the patriarchal world order triumphed over Mother Earth, matriarchal world order, fertility cults -- but author suggests this is far from the case.
 In fact, there remained many religious festivals directed at the divinities of the underworld, the chthonic.

 "It is not possible to maintain a sharp distinction between the upper Olympian and the lower chthonic world of gods and demons (daimones) [this might be first time author uses this word; not sure.]
-For example, Demeter [fertility god) lives on Olympos, while Zeus can be worshipped under the name of the Zeus of the underworld (Chthonios)."
+For example, Demeter [fertility god) lives on Olympos, while Zeus can be worshiped under the name of the Zeus of the underworld (Chthonios)."

 The tyrant Peisistratos seems to come up in conversation a lot in this book: apparently "the mysteries in honor of Demeter and Dionysos were integrated by Peisistratos into the Athenian state.
 There were four annual festivals in honor of Dionysos, including the great Dionysian festival in which the tragedy competitions were held."